Competitive Bidding Program Advocacy

 Campaign Elements

-The campaign will be focused on delivering a strong message to the most influential voices in the White House, CMS, the Office of Management & Budget (OMB) and other important players in this process.
-Our work will position AAHomecare and the HME community as a constructive partner in improving access to care while continuing to reduce abuse of the Medicare DME benefit by criminal elements from outside our industry.
+The campaign is focused on delivering a strong message to the most influential voices in the White House, CMS, the Office of Management & Budget (OMB) and other important players in this process.
+Our work positions AAHomecare and the HME community as a constructive partner in improving access to care while continuing to reduce abuse of the Medicare DME benefit by criminal elements from outside our industry.

 Elements of this campaign will include: